ravedaymond/PxbWriter/README.md

 [^note]: The PxbWriter Creation Tool is currently under development.
 It will be available at the concurrent link once completed, and the strikethrough will be removed from this documentation.

 ## How-To Use
-To use this library you must use a combination of HTML elements and JavaScript (using [GSAP TweenLite](https://greensock.com/tweenlite)).
+To use this library you must use a combination of HTML elements and JavaScript utilizing [GSAP TweenLite](https://greensock.com/tweenlite).

 This How-To will be going over very basic usage of the PxbWriter library.
 At the end of this How-To, we will have created a Writer object that writes "Hello World!".